JGCRI/pygcam/docs/source/install.rst

      # Replace "/path/to/file.yml" with path to the file you downloaded
      conda env create -f /path/to/file.yml

-4. To activate the new environment (which is necessary before you use ``pygcam``), run the following command:
+4. Activate the new environment:

    * On MacOS and Linux::